Denver Prenuptial Agreement Attorney

 In the past, premarital agreements were associated with celebrities and the very wealthy.
 Over the years, however, they have become more common in Colorado, among all kinds of couples, in order to reduce unpleasant surprises and antagonism in the event of divorce proceedings.
-The primary purpose underlying most premarital agreement is asset protection.
+The primary purpose underlying most premarital agreements is asset protection.

-The Denver premarital agreement attorneys at Plog & Stein, P.C. can help you draft, enforce, or challenge a premarital agreement.
+The Denver prenuptial agreement attorneys at Plog & Stein, P.C. can help you draft, enforce, or challenge a premarital agreement.
 These agreements can also be revised subsequent to marriage if both parties so desire.
 Marital agreements in Colorado are governed under C.R.S.
 14-2-301, et.
 Seq., which sets forth statutory parameters your attorney must adhere to, both substantively and procedurally, to ensure the viability of your agreement should you one day divorce.

 A premarital agreement can cover the following aspects: